tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

 Analysis of causal impacts within regional economic studies comes with challenges.
 It is often difficult to isolate true relationships between variables.
 Endogeneity issues are likely to arise, where the independent variable is correlated with the error term.
 This leads to biased coefficients in OLS regression.

 ### Effect of immigration on unemployment
 A typical question asked in economics is the impact of immigration on unemployment.
-This analysis seems straightforward with national panel data; if immigrants are substitutes to natives, immigration inflow is expected to rise unemployment.
+This analysis seems straightforward with national panel data; if immigrants are substitutes for natives, immigration inflow is expected to raise unemployment.
 You would run the following regression:

 {{<katex>}}
 UR_{i,t} = \beta_0 + \beta_1 IM_{i,t} + \beta_2 X_{i,t} + \epsilon_{i,t}